 The corners are frayed, the spine is wrinkled and, unexpectedly, a bit pushed out of shape.

-It hasn’t been 40 nights because I have to read until sufficiently sleepy regardless of where the chapter ends.
+It hasn’t been 40 nights because I read until sufficiently sleepy regardless of where the chapter ends.
 Paragraphs were skipped when densely populated with names of people I didn’t know, and French locations and phrases were glossed over with just a hint of an accent plucking a few letters from the incomprehensible.

 Does this mean I’ve wasted this book?
 Have I missed out on the benefits I could have draw from Bair’s experience?
 Perhaps, but not entirely.